Difference Between CMA and CS

 ||The exams take place in the months of June and December every year.
 The upcoming exams for the year 2021 will begin on June 01.

 What is a Certified Management Accountant (CMA)?

-Suppose you want to pursue a course with professional documentation that can earn you good value in the fields of advanced management accounting and for financial management areas.
+Suppose you want to pursue a course with professional documentation that can earn you good value in the fields of advanced management accounting and financial management areas.
 CMA is a certification that gives you and your profession international or global recognition.
-It will confirm your knowledge in the domains of financial planning, decision support, analysis, control, and professional ethics.
+It will confirm your knowledge in the domains of financial planningFinancial PlanningFinancial planning is a structured approach to understanding your current and future financial goals and then taking the necessary measures to accomplish them.
+Because this does not begin and end in a specific time frame, it is referred to as an ongoing process., decision support, analysis, control, and professional ethics.
 These skills and knowledge are extremely important in the finance industry across the globe.
 This certification globally recognized course and is offered by the institution called the Institute of Management Accountants, which is a US-based institute.
-CMA is offered in more than 100 countries, and more than 45000 CMAs have been certified to date.
+More than 75,000 CMAs have been certified as of 30th June 2019, out of which around 40,000 active members.
 To become a CMA, you have to meet a number of criteria, especially a commitment to learning continuously through continuing professional education.